Ricky Lindo

-Ricardo Lindo Jr. (born September 26, 2000) is an American-Panamanian basketball player who plays the forward position for JL Bourg of the LNB Pro A and the EuroCup.
+Ricardo Lindo Jr. (born September 26, 2000) is an American-Panamanian basketball player who plays the forward position for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
 He played college basketball for the University of Maryland and George Washington University.
 In 2023–24, he played for Kouvot in the Finnish Korisliiga.
 He has also played for the Panama national basketball team.

 Early and personal life

 Lindo is the son of Ricardo and Erika Lindo who were Panamanian by birth, and has two brothers, Erik and Toby.
 His hometown is Washington, DC.
 He is a dual American-Panamanian citizen.
 He is 6 ft 8 in tall, and weighs 220 lb.

 He attended Woodrow Wilson High School in Northwest, D.C.
 Playing for the basketball team, Lindo was All-Metro Honorable Mention.
 As he graduated, he received over 20 college offers, including from Harvard University, East Carolina University, Saint Louis University, La Salle University, and the University of Massachusetts.